- Email: Kelly.Black@lewisbrisbois.com

 Ms. Alhadeff-Black has negotiated to execution conservation documents (conservation easement, restrictive covenant) for public homebuilders and private land acquisition companies as well as other large and small private landowners.

 She has negotiated and drafted documents for the acquisition and maintenance of replacement mitigation land for both Army Corps and Department of Fish and Wildlife conservation requirements.
 Recent project efforts include identification of sufficient mitigation land for a 2,200 acre project, a 300+ unit apartment complex, a 500+ unit apartment complex, and a 900+ acre master planned community.
 Ms. Alhadeff-Black has worked with regulatory specialists to negotiate mitigation ratio requirements and replacement mitigation land for conservation requirements imposed by the Army Corps and the Department of Fish and Wildlife.

 In addition to her work on species and habitat conservation, Ms. Alhadeff-Black is also experienced in all aspects of reviewing cultural and archaeological reports and negotiating mitigation measures, including possible land donation or conservation easements for the protection and preservation of historical and archaeological resources.
 Ms. Alhadeff-Black has worked under the guidelines of both SB 18 and AB 52 which require Native American consultation and negotiation as part of the development process.

-Outside of the office, Ms. Alhadeff-Black has served as an adjunct Professor for Legal Skills at the University of San Diego School of Law, an instructor on Land Use and CEQA issues for the California State University San Marcos Environmental Leadership Academy (she has also completed the course as a student), and she serves on the Board of Directors for Kids Included Together and the Riverside Land Conservancy.
+Outside of the office, Ms. Alhadeff-Black has served as an adjunct Professor for Legal Skills at the University of San Diego School of Law, an instructor on Land Use and CEQA issues for the Environmental Leadership Institute for California State University, San Marcos, and she has previously served on the Board of Directors for Kids Included Together and the Rivers and Lands Conservancy.